The materials you need to start a garden can add up in cost. Here are six ideas for starting a garden on a budget

 Some DIY approaches to building soil include starting worm bins for composting kitchen scraps, shredding and composting leaves (pick up curbside leaf bags in the fall/winter), yard waste, and free wood chips (contact local tree trimmers).

 If you’re brand new to homesteading, I don’t always recommend getting animals.
 However, if you’re motivated and have the time to research and care for them properly, they will be a boon for your garden.

 Garden on a Budget – Action 4: Choose the Right Tools

 If I wasn’t starting a garden on a budget in my first year, I would have gone out and bought a bunch of tools I thought I needed.
 But they wouldn’t have been the tools I actually needed.
 To find out what tools I actually needed, I needed to get started, get my hands dirty, and discover what I needed.

 You’ll quickly discover which tools would make your life better because they’ll be the ones you always reach for.
 You’ll groan with frustration because they’ll be the ones that break, give you blisters, or make you work twice as hard.

 Through this process of just getting started, I discovered which tools were going to give me a good return on investment, and I purchased good quality versions of them as the cheap ones broke or as I found money in the budget.

-If you are considered to be on a low-income, there may even be some non-profits or other local assistance that can help you access the tools you need.
+If you’re considered to be on a low income, there may even be some non-profits or other local assistance to help you access the tools you need.